google/differential-privacy/examples/zetasql/codelab.md

 *   contributed values can be greater than *1*; and
 *   visitors can contribute to a partition multiple times.

-## Count visits by day of the week
+## Count the visits per day of the week

 The previous example made some over-simplifying assumptions.
 Now, let’s have a look at the use-case where visitors can contribute to multiple partitions.